cncf/architecture/content/en/architectures/infosys/index.md

 - **GitOps Continuous Delivery**:
   Declarative , git-based deployment for all Kubernetes resources.
 Perfect fit for configuration-driven architecture, allowing policy and workflow changes to propagate automatically.
 - **Kubernetes Package Manager using Helm**:
-  Simplifies the complex deployment of components in Network Data store including custom microservices .It provides required modularity enabling independent upgrades and scaling of components.
+  Simplifies the complex deployment of components in Network Data store including custom microservices.
+It provides required modularity enabling independent upgrades and scaling of components.
 - **Declarative & Configuration-Driven Approach**:
   CNCF tools align with the low-code/no-code principle by enabling declarative configuration management.